jcsackett/scktt.io/content/blog/adulting.md

 same situation?

 I think the rules for being an adult have shifted.
 Part of this is because we live in a deeply weird time.
-Adults who have children and mortgages are still often not seen as adults, because the oldest generation of adults are still out and about and often in charge. {{% sidenote "sn-boomers" %}} This isn't going to be a piece about boomers being the root of all evil; it's just a fact that boomers have stayed in the workforce longer than previous generations. {{% /sidenote %}} Part of this is also that the whole concept of being an adult is kind of bullshit, and on we're figuring that out.
+Adults who have children and mortgages are still often not seen as adults, because the oldest generation of adults are still out and about and often in charge[^2].
+Part of this is also that the whole concept of being an adult is kind of bullshit, and on we're figuring that out.
 Sprinkle in a little bit of ever present burnout, and I think that's where the whole "adulting" thing has come from.
 Not really a retreat from adulthood like it often is presented, and instead a different model for being an adult.